 Interstate 495 / Future I-44 or I-50

-We are seeking to have the entire highway corridor from Raleigh to Hampton Roads, Virginia via Elizabeth City and Rocky Mount, NC designated as a future primary Interstate corridor, such as future Interstate 44 or 50.
+We are seeking to have the entire highway corridor from Raleigh to Hampton Roads, Virginia via Elizabeth City and Rocky Mount, NC (along the US 64 east freeway and the US 17 corridor) designated as a future primary Interstate corridor, such as future Interstate 44 or 50.

 The initiative enjoys the support of the regional transportation planning agencies serving Raleigh, Hampton Roads, and Rocky Mount, NC, as well as from the business organizations serving those areas, and legislation has been introduced in both houses of Congress to make the future Interstate designation a reality.
 See below for more information.

 This initiative has already achieved a degree of success: North Carolina Governor McCrory announced in December 2013 at the annual meeting of the Regional Transportation Alliance business leadership group that the portion of US 64 between I-440 at Raleigh and I-95 at Rocky Mount had received an Interstate / future Interstate 495 designation, creating Raleigh's first direct free-flow Interstate highway corridor to the northern and mid-Atlantic states.

 NCDOT posted new Interstate 495 and Future Interstate 495 signage in spring 2014.

 "Ease and simplicity of access is extremely important to our region’s success and a future Interstate designation will help attract visitors from the population centers to the northeast."

 - Dennis Edwards, president and CEO, Greater Raleigh Convention and Visitors Bureau

 "Transportation is one of the major factors that site selectors evaluate when making decisions on the location of new businesses, including Interstate access.
 Proactive efforts to enhance our transportation network, including new and future Interstate corridors, will pay off both in the short-term and in the future.”